festwertspeicher/jacques-loom/docs/pages/milestones.md

 permalink: /milestones/
 ---

-## 1. Planing and Getting Started
+## 1. Planning and Getting Started

 ### Goals of this Project Phase

-* Have an overview of the project by setting up milestones, writing down (SMART) goals for each milestone, creating a Gantt diagram for the project and writing down whats not included by 18.06.2022.
+* Have an overview of the project by setting up milestones, writing down (SMART) goals for each milestone, creating a Gantt diagram for the project and writing down what's not included by 18.06.2022.
-* Have a good basis for starting the documentation and writing about the project by setting up a Website covering basic informations by 15.06.2022.
+* Have a good basis for starting the documentation and writing about the project by setting up a Website covering basic information by 15.06.2022.
 * Gain knowledge, suggestions, support, through networking and starting conversations with peoples and institutions to further improve the quality and make the project known to local influencers in this field until 30.06.2022
-* Get financial support and extended the supportive network from applying to Prototype Fund Hardware on 15.06.2022.
+* Get financial support and extend the supportive network from applying to Prototype Fund Hardware on 15.06.2022.
 * Have my supervisors up to date with the development of the project by meeting them until 30.06.2022.

 ### Tasks of this Project Phase